 BURNER DIFFENTIAL - Use the increase and the decrease buttons to change the burner differential.
-The burner differential is the span in degrees between high fire and low fire.
+The burner differential is the span in degrees between high fire and low fire when the Hi/Lo optoin has been selected.
 When the temperature in the dryer reaches the plenum temperature setpoint plus the differential the burner will cycle from high fire to low fire.
 When the temperature in the dryer falls to the plenum temperature setpoint minus the differential the burner will cycle from low fire to high fire.
-Example: Plenum temperature setpoint = 180 degrees, temperature differential set to 5 degrees.
-The burner will cycle from high fire to low fire at 185 degrees and will cycle from low fire to high fire at 175 degrees.
+Example: Plenum temperature setpoint = 180 degrees, temperature differential set to 3 degrees.
+The burner will cycle from high fire to low fire at 183 degrees and will cycle from low fire to high fire at 177 degrees.
+When burners are set to